 Not all companies can say that.
 Please check their "fine-print" to make certain they will not sell or share your personal family footage to an unknown source.

-It was astonishing for us to discover a company who was offering their transfers at a low price, and providing low quality work too, only because they were trying to hook customers -- then sell their footage to make a large profit.
+It was astonishing for us to discover a company who was offering their transfers at a low price, and providing low quality work too, only because they were trying to hook customers -- then sell that personal family footage to make a large profit.
 We can just imagine their further motives!

-If privacy is as important to you as it is us, please do your homework -- then, call us.
+If privacy is as important to you as it is us, please do your homework -- then, choose us.

 Our transfer equipment